AssetMatrix500/Portfolio-Optimization_Enhanced/README.md

    - Open the Jupyter notebook
    - Adjust parameters as needed (stocks, iterations, optimization goal)
    - Run all cells to generate portfolio allocation and visualizations

+4. **Share your experience**
+   - After using the tool, please consider [taking our user survey](https://forms.gle/YourGoogleFormURL)
+   - Your feedback directly influences development priorities

 GitHub Wiki coming soon for more detailed instructions.